-• FUEN Journal uses a peer-review process before publishing newly submitted manuscripts.
+• FUEN Journal uses a double-blind peer-review process before publishing newly submitted manuscripts.

 • All submissions are initially assessed by the Editorial Board for suitability for the journal and checked for similarity to other published work.
 Papers with a low level of originality, i.e. whole plagiarism/plagiarism-in-part/self-plagiarism are rejected.
 Only original papers not published in other journals/conference proceedings can be published in the FUEN Journal.